-Nearly half (46%) of U.S. travelers ranked relaxation as their top motivation for traveling with many seeking quieter, more private escapes in 2022.
+Nearly half (46%) of U.S. travelers ranked relaxation as their top motivation for traveling, with many seeking quieter, more private escapes in 2022.
 (HomeToGo)

 Accordingly, many travelers, in turn, seek relaxation and peace in their travels—an escape from the noise and exhaustion of everyday life.

 What to learn: Offering quiet and relatively private options for guests can help you improve your competitiveness.
-You can also curate “relaxation getaway” packages seem to be trending solutions for this rising need.
+You can also curate “relaxation getaway” packages that seem to be trending solutions for this rising need.

 10. Give space for uncertainty

 One of the indirect side effects of the coronavirus in our lives is the concept of uncertainty.
-So many large-scale events and plans have had to be canceled or postponed in the past two years, as the numbers of cases fluctuate, and as new variants call for new measures.
+So many large-scale events and plans have had to be canceled or postponed in the past two years, as the numbers of cases fluctuate and as new variants call for new measures.